kishita1810/H2O_project/README.md

 - Updating annotations for cropped images (masks, bounding boxes).
 - Saving images and annotations in a COCO-like folder structure.
 - Side-by-side visualization of original, sky-removed, and cropped images with annotations.
-- Colab-compatible sequential processing for large datasets.
-- Incremental saving of intermediate annotation files for safety.

 ---